frame-lang/frame-docs/getting_started/basics.rst

 ==========
-The Basics
+Frame Basics
 ==========

-This article will discuss aspects to the language that are common throughout a system specification.
+This article will discuss core Frame syntax and concepts.

 Comments
 --------